Table of Contents

 "It was an excruciatingly difficult time, as I was coming to realize, very slowly and painfully, that I was not heterosexual, I was homosexual," Lipez told The Times Union.
 Writing served as an outlet for his internal struggles, and ultimately served as his way of slowly coming out of the closet.
 In 1989, he and Hedy divorced and he has since been with his partner Joe Wheaton, a sculptor and furniture maker.

-The author is now an open gay activist and his Don Strachey series has spawned a total of eight books, from Death Trick in 1981 to 2003's Tongue Tied.
+By the time of his death in 2022, the author was an open gay activist and his Don Strachey series has spawned a total of eight books, from Death Trick in 1981 to 2003's Tongue Tied.
 The novels found popularity in the gay book audience niche, although they continue to gain mainstream appeal as well.
 They have already been translated into German, French, and Spanish.

 1941 – A professor of both English and drama, John M. Clum is the author of several books exploring gay issues in theatre and film.